SiliconLabs/third_party_hw_drivers_extension/app/documentation/example/sparkfun_accelerometer_mma8452q/README.md

 1. Create a "Platform - Empty C Project" project for the "BGM220 Explorer Kit Board" using Simplicity Studio v5.
 Use the default project settings.
 Be sure to connect and select the BGM220 Explorer Kit Board from the "Debug Adapters" on the left before creating a project.

-2. Copy the files from app/example/sparkfun_accelerometer_mma8452q folder into the project root folder (overwriting existing app.c).
+2. Copy the file `app/example/sparkfun_accelerometer_mma8452q/app.c` into the project root folder (overwriting existing file).

 3. Set the test mode in the *app.c* file.